 For many years, Shalygin has been occupied with music for solo instruments.
 “The most concealed, intimate, and deep things can only be expressed by a single instrument,” he says.
 In each of his solo works, Shalygin reaches an exalted state, giving the instrument a special voice.
 The “9 Preludes” for piano solo, the “Letters to Anna” symphony for violin solo, “Musique de fer” for one percussionist, “Trembling Music” for accordion solo, and “Canti d'inizio e fine” for solo cello are the results of close cooperation with such unique performers as Antony Baryshevsky (piano), Emmy Storms (violin), Konstantyn Napolov (percussion), Vincent van Amsterdam (accordion), Maya Fridman (cello).

 Shalygin began studying composition seriously at the age of sixteen with Irina Ivashenko.
 In 2004 he trained for one year with Boris Tishchenko at the N. Rimsky-Korsakov St. Petersburg State Conservatory (RU).
-He received his first master degree in 2010 at the National Music Academy in Kiev (UA).
-One year later, in 2011, Shalygin received his second master degree at the Royal Conservatory of The Hague (NL), where he studied with Cornelis de Bondt and Diderik Wagenaar.
+He received his first master's degree in 2010 at the National Music Academy in Kyiv (UA).
+One year later, in 2011, Shalygin received his second master's degree at the Royal Conservatory of The Hague (NL), where he studied with Cornelis de Bondt and Diderik Wagenaar.
 He currently lives and works in the Netherlands.